 No, we won’t play it by ear.
 I am leaving in 12 days.
 I feel called to be away for the year and I am not certain I will be back.
 You may never see me in the flesh again or in the current container that our friendship is in.

-Other friends have resurfaced and I let them know that I am leaving.
+Other friends have resurfaced and I let them know I am leaving.
 With these friendships, while we have talked about catching up before I go, I have accepted that I will most likely not see them before I leave.
-I have also thrown a few balls to friends, and the balls are still on the ground.
+I have also thrown a few balls to friends, and the balls are on the ground.
 (There is a silver lining to this story, which I will share in a later post.)

 As we get older, the play that we had in childhood transitions into outings at the bar, club, coffee shops, sporting events, camping trips etc. In adulthood we are still at play in our own way.